top of page

 In this episode, we shift the focus from students to researchers and academics.

-Alex Pleshkov, exiled researcher and former Solidarity Fund fellow, and Delphine Dieudonne, administrative coordinator of the Scholars at Risk program at Université Libre de Bruxelles, explore the support the university provides and the contributions these scholars make within their host institutions.
+Alex Pleshkov, exiled researcher and former Solidarity Fund fellow, and Delphine Dieudonne, administrative coordinator of the Scholars at Risk program at Université Libre de Bruxelles, discuss with María Quílez, project manager from EFMD, the support higher education institutions provide and the contributions these scholars make within their host institutions.

 Don't miss this conversation about supporting at-risk scholars and recognizing the value they add.